Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Let's keep listening.

-I I'm still waiting for one word of substance about what the hell this amendment is about.
+I'm still waiting for one word of substance about what the hell this amendment is about.

 Two, continuity of care.

-Each CHSO shall furnish services in such manner as to provide continuity of care, and when services are furnished by different providers, shall provide ready referral of patients to such services and at such times as may be medically appropriate.
+Each CHSO shall furnish services in such manner as to provide continuity of care and, when services are furnished by different providers, shall provide ready referral of patients to such services and at such times as may be medically appropriate.

 Three, board of directors.

-In the case of a CHSO that is a private organization, a consumer representation.
+In the case of a CHSO that is a private organization, A. Consumer representation.

 B. Provider representation.

-The CHSO's Board of the United States.
+The CHSO's Board of Directors.

 We need a translator.

-...associated with the organization, will promulgate medical standards, oversee the professional aspects of the delivery of care, perform the functions of a pharmacy and drug therapeutics committee, and monitor and review the quality of all health services, including drugs, education, and preventive services.
+Feel like I'm listening to Kim Jong-il will promulgate medical standards, oversee the professional aspects of the delivery of care, perform the functions of a pharmacy and drug therapeutics committee, and monitor and review the quality of all health services, including drugs, education, and preventive services.

 Premiums or other charges by a CHSO for any services not paid for under this title must be reasonable.

-A. Provision of services to enrollees at institutions operating under global budgets.
+A, provision of services to enrollees at institutions operating under global budgets.

 All right.

-The organization is I think I think you get the idea.
+I think you get the idea.

-Um it's it's a brilliant stroke to read this thing.
+It's a brilliant stroke to read this thing.

-Not to be obstructionist, but to illustrate what the hell this is and what it's not, and how nobody is going to be able to understand this without hiring a law firm.
+Not to be obstructionist, but to illustrate what the hell this is and what it's not and how nobody is going to be able to understand this without hiring a law firm.

-Anyway, quick time out.
+Anyway, quick timeout.

-We'll be back and continue more of your phone calls right around a corner.
+More of your phone calls right around the corner.

-Your guiding light, Rush Limboy, and the excellence in broadcasting network as usual, talent on loan from God.
+Your guiding light, Rush Limboy, and the Excellence in Broadcasting Network, as usual, talent on loan from God.

 Hey, George, I'm glad you waited.